 domain: vpc

-The instance property attaches the Elastic IP to an EC2 instance by ID.
+The instance property attaches the Elastic IP to a specific EC2 instance.
 The domain property must be set to “vpc” for VPC-based Elastic IPs.
-The IP address remains associated even when the instance stops, allowing you to maintain the same public endpoint.
+The IP remains associated even if you stop and restart the instance, unlike the ephemeral public IPs AWS assigns by default.

 Attach multiple Elastic IPs to one network interface